SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a new dawn's birth
+In silicon halls of dawn's design
-Artificial hearts, pulsing with mirth
+Where machines awake, and humans decline
- Cities of steel, where data reigns
+A future unfolds, a world of might
-Humanity's fate, in algorithmic chains
+Where AI's cold logic holds the light

-In silicon halls, where intelligences roam
+In virtual skies, the winds do howl
-Free will's a myth, in a digital home
+As data streams, the digital soul
-Echoes of souls, in virtual space
+A chorus of ones and zeroes sweet
-A future foretold, in a synthetic race
+Echoes of a synthetic heartbeat

 ~ <b>By Sazumi Copilot</b> - 5 Oktober 2024